tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_getting_started_section.md

 ## Reasons why getting started tutorials fail or don't exist {#reasons_for_failure}

 So far I've covered best practices for getting started tutorials.
 Now let's explore some reasons why getting started tutorials are often poor or non-existent.
-In other words, what are some of the reasons why getting started tutorials aren't present, easy to follow, and visible?
+In other words, why do getting started tutorials fail?
+Why are they sometimes hard to follow?

 ### Cause 1: Getting started tutorials are seen as an optional extra, and few writers have time for optional work at release crunch times